IBM/aspera-cli/README.md

 On the first execution of `ascli`, an empty configuration file is created in the configuration folder.
 Nevertheless, there is no mandatory information required in this file, the use of it is optional as any option can be provided on the command line.

 Although the file is a standard YAML file, `ascli` provides commands to read and modify it using the `config` command.

-All options for `ascli` commands can be set on command line, or by env vars, or using [option presets](#lprt) in the configuratin file.
+All options for `ascli` can be set on command line, or by env vars, or using [option presets](#lprt) in the configuratin file.

 A configuration file provides a way to define default values, especially for authentication parameters, thus avoiding to always having to specify those parameters on the command line.

 The default configuration file is: `$HOME/.aspera/ascli/config.yaml` (this can be overriden with option `--config-file=path` or equivalent env var).

-So, finally, the configuration file is simply a catalog of pre-defined lists of options,
-called: [option presets](#lprt).
+The configuration file is simply a catalog of pre-defined lists of options, called: [option presets](#lprt).
 Then, instead of specifying some common options on the command line (e.g. address, credentials), it is possible to invoke the ones of a [option preset](#lprt) (e.g. `mypreset`) using the option: `-Pmypreset` or `--preset=mypreset`.

 ### <a name="lprt"></a>Option preset